Neat-Keat/TUnotes/SEM5/COSC350/Day 12 (Exam 2 Content).md

 - several channels simultaneously share the same
 - Used in some cellular telephone system and some satellite communication
 - Cellular telephone version is called Code Division Multi-Access (CDMA)
-	- When CDM is used to allow multiple users to share a single communications channel
+	- When CDMA is used to allow multiple users to share a single communications channel
 	- another important application of CDMA is the GPS

 # CDM (or spread spectrum)